-Some of the award periods may range from as short as 4 months to over a year, but in general, all or most of the activity to make your contacts includes some part or all of the year 2017.
-Some of the awards are carried over from last year, since the award began in 2016, but expires in 2017.
+Some of the award periods may range from as short as 4 months to over a year, but in general, all or most of the activity to make your contacts includes a major part or all of the year 2017.
+Some of the awards are carried over from last year, since the award began in 2016, but which will expire in 2017.

 For much shorter term awards (a few days to a month), see this special file.

 Blue background indicates the newest awards added to this list.

 |COUNTRY||NAME OF AWARD||SOURCE||FREE